 If I'm buying a house, how will I know how much money to bring with me to the closing?

-Your realtor and your lender will have this inormation, but the final amount you will need to bring to closing (in "good funds") will be disclosed on a document known as the HUD-1.
+Your realtor and your lender will have this information, but the final amount you will need to bring to closing (in "good funds") will be disclosed on a document known as the Closing Disclosure.
 This is the form that discloses all buyer and seller expenses, and proceeds.
-The amount of time you and your realtor have to review the HUD-1 will depend on your lender.
+The amount of time you and your realtor have to review the Closing Disclosure will depend on your lender.

 What do you mean by "good funds"?